-Interactive Participation with

-Organizations - The Commission and staff will participate with local organizations and government agencies in exchanging information and concerns and share education and research efforts that include joint projects of mutual concern.
+Interactive Participation with Organizations - The Commission and staff will participate with local and national organizations and government agencies in exchanging information and concerns and share education and research efforts including joint projects of mutual concern.
 The Commission and staff will participate in meetings with groups including the CAI Hawaii, HCCA, property management companies, other state agencies and the Hawaii State Bar Association.
-These may all be done remotely as necessary.
-Participation with national groups such as ARELLO and CAI National is also possible via web platforms in the coming year as funding and state and national public safety protocols allow.
+Remote participation with national groups such as ARELLO and CAI National is also possible in the coming year as funding allows.

 Neighbor Island Outreach - All interested persons on the Neighbor Islands will be able to participate in Commission meetings of their choosing.
-Meetings will continue to be held on video platforms through the duration of the pandemic as the Commission conducts its business remotely keeping in mind the health and safety of all participants.
+Meetings will continue to be held on remotely as the Commission conducts its business mindful of the health and safety of all participants.

 CETF - The Commission will administer the funds for educationally defined purposes, pursuant to HRS §514B-71.
-The Commission prepares, maintains, and reviews quarterly and annual financial statements, budget and finance records for both the educational funds, and administers fund investment.
+The Commission prepares, maintains, and reviews quarterly and annual financial statements, budget and finance records for both of the educational funds, and administers fund investment.

-Consumer Education - In addition to its existing focus on condominium governance issues, the Commission will work to develop a consumer education program about initial project sales and resales targeting prospective purchasers of new and resale condominium units.
-The Commission will maintain the existing educational materials and brochures online at its website and will keep its focus on consumer education through these materials and will offer seminars on web platforms as appropriate keeping in mind the health and safety of all participants.
+Consumer Education - In addition to its existing focus on condominium governance issues, the Commission will work to strengthen a consumer education program about initial project sales and resales targeting prospective purchasers of new and resale condominium units.
+The Commission will maintain the existing educational materials and brochures online at its website with a focus on consumer education and will offer seminars remotely as appropriate keeping in mind the health and safety of all participants.